absoludity/nexmark-flink-dbsp-configuration/README.md

 ### Nexmark Flink Result

-The Nexmark Flink benchmark results below are from running with 8 workers using the `m5ad.4xlarge` instance type (64Gb, 16vCPU, 2x300 SSD) configured with more memory than the original test (leading to slightly better performance).
+The Nexmark Flink benchmark results below are from running with 8 workers using the `m5ad.4xlarge` instance type (64Gb, 16vCPU, 2x300 SSD) configured with more memory than the original test (leading to slightly better performance in some cases).

 ```shell
 +-------------------+-------------------+-------------------+-------------------+-------------------+-------------------+